Europe says Brexit transition must end in 2020

 Britain will need a transition after Brexit that will avoid businesses having to adjust to new rules and regulations twice.

-Prime Minister Theresa May has asked for an "implementation period" of two years after the final Brexit deadline of March 2019, but many businesses say they need at least three.
+Prime Minister Theresa May has asked for an "implementation period" of two years beyond March 2019, which would be three months longer than the transition outlined by the EU on Wednesday.

+But many businesses say they need at least three years to adjust.

+"The end date proposed by the commission seems better-suited to the EU's bureaucratic framework than to real-world business conditions," said Adam Marshall, director general at the British Chambers of Commerce.

-Europe is ready to discuss such a transition, but only if Britain is willing to accept all EU law -- including new laws passed during that period -- and EU judicial oversight.
+Europe says it will allow a transition only if Britain is willing to accept all EU law -- including new laws passed during that period -- and EU judicial oversight.

 Meanwhile, Britain won't have a say in any new EU rules.